paterit/django-microservice-template/docs/source/for_developers.rst

     make remote

 then your services will be built and run on remote docker host (as defined in remote.docker.env).
+To use secure connection to your remote docker host from CI/CD put your remote docker TLS certificates (ca.pem, cert.pem, key.pem) into `cicd/worker/certs` folders.
+Don'f forget to set in remote.docker.env for the DOCKER_MACHINE_NAME value aligned with your certificates.
+If you don't uese secure connection to your remote machine, leave in the remote.docker.env only DOCKER_HOST value.

+To create certificates on you remote docker host you can use `this tool <https://github.com/paulczar/omgwtfssl>`__ .

+`Here <https://docs.docker.com/engine/security/https/>`__ you can find more on securing connection to your docker host.

 In order to have ElasticSearch working you have to set on your remote docker OS host